 The National Alliance for Musical Theatre, founded in 1985, is a national service organization dedicated exclusively to musical theatre.
-Our mission is to advance musical theatre by nurturing the creation, development, production and presentation of new and classic musicals; providing a forum for the sharing of resources and information relating to professional musical theatre through communications, networking and programming; and advocating for the imagination, diversity and joy unique to musical theatre.
+Our mission is to be a catalyst for nurturing musical theatre development, production, innovation and collaboration..

 We foster relationships among our members, which have led to exciting partnerships and co-productions, as well as other opportunities to network and brainstorm, facilitate innovation in the field and bring our members together from all over North America to collaborate.
 As a NAMT member, you would find yourself in the company of like-minded, energetic producers from across the country, all working to advance the field.